 As a kiwi student living in digs, dreams of exploring the cobbled streets of Italy simply seemed impossible.
-Fast-foward a life re-evaluation, living with my family for a year, working 50+ hour work weeks, an interminably long flight to the other side of the world, and I finally felt like I was getting a little closer.
+Fast-forward a life re-evaluation, living with my family for a year, working 50+ hour work weeks, an interminably long flight to the other side of the world, and I finally felt like I was getting a little closer.
 Asked where I wanted to visit for my first long break, and ‘Italy’ came to mind quicker than you could say pasta.

 |The photos in this post are horrendous, and I apologise.
 The smell was just too alluring…|